 The DASH diet includes eating primarily fruits and vegetables, but it also includes grains; fat-free or low-fat dairy products; lean meats, poultry, and fish; nuts, seeds, and legumes; low amounts of fats and oils; low amounts of sweets and sugars; and low amounts of sodium.

 While this diet does include meat, be sure to focus the bulk of your meals on fresh vegetables and fruits and only eat meat a couple of times a week.
 You also want to avoid processed foods, including lunch meats and other packaged food products.

 Numerous studies show that eating a plant-based diet has many health benefits.
 This doesn’t mean you necessarily have to become a vegetarian or vegan.
 Even just cutting down on the amount of meat and animal products you eat and introducing more vegetables and fruits into your diet can make a big difference.

-Read more below to find out how eating a plant-based diet helps your heart, brain, gut, and more.
+Read more below to find out more about plant-based diet benefits that help your heart, brain, gut, and more.
 You may be surprised at how much you can improve your health just by introducing more plant-based meals into your diet.

 1. Heart Health

 Many studies have shown the important connection between plant-based diet benefits and cardiovascular health.
 Evidence shows that about one-half of deaths in the U.S. due to cardio-metabolic diseases such as ischemic heart disease, stroke, obesity, and type 2 diabetes might be prevented by healthier diets.